Mary Jane Marcasiano

-Mary Jane Marcasiano (born September 23, 1955) is an American fashion and costume designer, film producer, and social entrepreneur.
+Mary Jane Marcasiano is an American fashion and costume designer, film producer, and social entrepreneur.

 Early life and education

 Marcasiano was born in East Hanover Township, New Jersey and later attended Hanover Park High School, but left a year early to attend Montclair State University.
 After two years at the university, she left Montclair to attend Parsons The New School for Design.
 While still in art school, Marcasiano studied weaving, and she started selling handwoven handbags, scarves, and accessories in New York.

 In 2019, Marcasiano obtained her Master's Degree from New York University Gallatin with a thesis concerned with the intersection of art, nonprofits, and social change.
-IN 2022, she received a certificate in diversity, equity and inclusion from Cornell University.

 Career

 While attending Parsons, Marcasiano moved to the Soho area of Manhattan, a neighborhood that played an important role in her creative development and business approach.
 Recognized as one of the young downtown emerging designers, she showed her first collection in 1979 at the Susan Caldwell Gallery in SoHo.
 In the early ‘80s Marcasiano became a member of the Council of Fashion Designers of America and was the awarded the Cartier, DuPont, Cutty Sark and Wool Knit Awards.